 View FAQs Related to the October 2020 Massachusetts Bar Exam here.
 Answers note that the remote exam is not the full UBE and is not a portable score, but the BBE announced its initial listing of 7 jurisdictions offering reciprocity on July 27th.

 An updated listing of reciprocal jurisdictions is available here.
+As of August 18, 2020, the list included the following — with more jurisdictions in the pipeline:

 As of April 23, the Massachusetts SJC announced that bar admission will be delayed by no more than 8 weeks in its Plan for Law School Graduates.
 The plan includes remote contingencies in case the Bar Exam cannot safely be administered in-person on the scheduled dates and expedited character & fitness reviews by mid-to-late December.
 Bar admission ceremonies are now scheduled for the week of January 11th (from the week of November 16th).